 Page and posts slugs

-As you create your new pages and new posts, make sure that you are using page slugs which are relevant.
+As you create your new pages and new posts which you want to rank on google, make sure that you are using page slugs that are relevant.
 A good practice is to head to settings>permalinks and make sure you choose “post name”.

-This way, your pages and posts will automatically take on the title you give to it.
+This way, your pages, and posts will automatically take on the title you give to them.
 You can also edit the slug to something different if you wish to. =This option is available on the “quick edit” option under each post and page on the Post tab and the Pages tab.